adamjgnoel/AcCoRD/README.txt

             The AcCoRD Simulator
             (Actor-based Communication via Reaction-Diffusion)

-This document is the README for AcCoRD v0.5 (public beta, 2016-04-15)
+This document is the README for AcCoRD LATEST_VERSION (public beta)

 # Introduction